 Professor of Political Science with a Ph.D. from The Ohio State University.
 Ms. Trish is a generalist in U.S politics, with political parties, electoral politics and technology frequently at the intersection of her teaching and scholarship.
-Her analyses of the politics of 2016 have been published in a variety of media outlets.
+Her analyses of contemporary politics have been published in a variety of media outlets.

 While at Grinnell, Ms. Trish has had a variety of involvements outside of the department.
 Among these are the college's Program in Practical Political Education (PPPE) and efforts to enhance quantitative literacy.
 Grinnell's long-standing relationship with Nanjing University is one of her special interests.
-Ms. Trish currently chairs the Department of Political Science and sits on the Grinnell College Institutional Review Board and the Rosenfield Program Committee.
+Ms. Trish currently chairs the Department of Political Science and is director of the Rosenfield Program in Public Affairs, International Relations and Human Rights.